MichaelDim02/CyberSpy/README.md

 # CyberSpy
-CyberSpy is a doxing toolkit (under development
+CyberSpy is a repository with innate and third party services that can be used for doxing, profiling & identity searching.
+Enjoy!